contentful/template-blog-webapp-nextjs/README.md

 1. Set a unique value for `process.env.CONTENTFUL_PREVIEW_SECRET` in your environment variables.
 This value should be kept secret and only known to the API route and the CMS.
 2. Configure the entry preview URLs in Contentful to match the draft API route's URL structure.
 This can be done in the Contentful web interface under "Settings" for each content type.
 For more information see: https://www.contentful.com/help/setup-content-preview/#preview-content-in-your-online-environment
 3. The draft mode API route is already written in the app and can be found in `pages/api/draft.page.tsx`.
 This route checks for a valid secret and slug before redirecting to the corresponding page*.
 4. To disable draft mode, navigate to the `/api/disable-draft` route.
-This route is already exist in the app and can be found in `pages/api/disable-draft.page.tsx`.
+This route already exists in the app and can be found in `pages/api/disable-draft.page.tsx`.

 _*The `slug` field is optional; When not passed we redirect the page to the root of the domain._